justinfarrelldev/ctp-mod-manager/PLANNING.md

 - Takes more time to apply mods
 - Would require that all users add mods as .zip files (or that we zip it before adding it - adding complexity)
+- Need to unzip at some time to view the change comparisons... temp files??

 # Mod Tracking